miguelriosoliveira/rendezvous-with-cassidoo/README.md

 ## Installing & Running

-Just `yarn` to install all dependencies and then `yarn test` to run the tests!
+Just `pnpm i` to install all dependencies and then `pnpm t` to run the tests!